Art Stars: Five Amazing Art Experiences in Raleigh, N.C.

 The first state-supported symphony in the country, the North Carolina Symphony is a full-time, professional orchestra that puts on 175 performances annually.
 Staying true to its mission of bringing music to the entire state since 1932, the symphony has one of the most extensive education programs in N.C., performing around 45 free concerts for schools each year.
 Yo-Yo Ma, Ben Folds, Randy Newman and Idina Menzel are among the well-known artists who have joined the symphony for special performances.
 The symphony has also appeared twice at Carnegie Hall in New York City and at the Kennedy Center in Washington, D.C.
 See what performances are coming up here.

 With more than 5,000 pieces in its permanent collection, the North Carolina Museum of Art has made itself a cultural destination in the South.
 This free museum is split into two main buildings: the East Building houses temporary and special exhibits while the West Building is home to the museum’s permanent collections, restaurant and store.
-Also, the Museum Park is made up of more than 160 acres of fields, woodlands and creeks.
+Also, the Ann and Jim Goodnight Museum Park is made up of more than 160 acres of fields, woodlands and creeks.
 Built to unify the entire campus and give visitors a unique opportunity to discover the intersection of art and nature, it includes a central lawn for community and museum programming, bike and walking paths and gardens.
-A long-term expansion is taking place to include a new park entrance and streetscape, more parking, meadow restoration, more trails and additional outdoor works of art.
-Don't miss the park's grand re-opening event on Nov.
-6, 2016!
+An expansion was just finished up in Nov.
+2016, including a new park entrance and streetscape, more parking, meadow restoration, more trails and additional outdoor works of art!

 Formed in 1983 with a goal of boosting the arts scene and revitalizing downtown Raleigh, North Carolina Theatre brings beloved Broadway shows to the destination.
 See local and national talent dazzle in a theatre more up-close-and-personal than any on Broadway.
 It debuted with the musical Camelot in 1984 and now presents six Broadway shows each season, all of which take place at the Duke Energy Center for the Performing Arts (pictured in header).
 Check out what shows are coming up here.